Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 - Approved cryptographic methods
 - Logging and monitoring obligations

-Delivery teams remain responsible for implementing the controls.

-Security or assurance functions may verify compliance.
+Delivery teams remain responsible for implementing the controls, while security or assurance functions may verify compliance.

 Risk acceptance is a separate decision.